-This study will interview 750 young people from Baltimore, Detroit, Las Vegas, New Orleans, and New York City to gain a better understanding of why youth in disadvantaged urban neighborhoods get involved with guns.
+This study will interview 600 young people across four cities: New York, NY; Detroit, MI; Philadelphia, PA; and Wilmington, DE; to gain a better understanding of why youth in disadvantaged urban neighborhoods get involved with guns.

 Examine urban youth gun violence in the United States to answer three research questions:

 - What motivates young people’s acquisition and use of guns?

 - Which social and structural factors create or influence gun culture?

 - What individual and community characteristics could build resilience against and help stop gun use?